 Donating Means Your Waste is No Longer a Waste

-Let’s apply this rule to the disposal to an aerosol paint can with toluene solvent.
+Let’s apply this rule to the disposal of an aerosol paint can with toluene solvent.
 The label reads that it contains a highly flammable hydrocarbon propellant.

-If it is empty and it is a metal can, currently in Wisconsin you can place it in either recycling or trash.
-As many states are now adopting the new EPA’s new universal waste restrictions around the disposal of empty aerosols, double check before disposing.
+If it is empty and a metal can, currently in Wisconsin, you can place it in recycling or trash.
+However, as many states are now adopting the new EPA’s new universal waste restrictions around the disposal of empty aerosols, double-check before disposing of them.

-If the aerosol can is half-full and being discarded, it must be disposed of as hazardous waste, due to the highly flammable hydrocarbon propellant.
+Suppose the aerosol can is half-full and being discarded.
+In that case, it must be disposed of as hazardous waste due to the highly flammable hydrocarbon propellant.

-However, if that same half-full aerosol paint can is being donated to an organization to be legitimately used before it expires, it is no longer a hazardous waste or a solid waste, but simply a product.
+However, suppose that same half-full aerosol paint can is being donated to an organization to be legitimately used before it expires.
+In that case, it is no longer a hazardous waste or a solid waste but simply a product.

 Document If Legitimately Recycling Hazardous Materials

-Many generators legitimately recycle hazardous materials, like solvents or oil-based stains, to other companies that can use it.
+Many generators legitimately recycle hazardous materials, like solvents or oil-based stains, to other companies that can use them.

 The DNR recommends gathering the following documentation for all legitimately recycled hazardous items:

-- Detailed description of the recycling process and how the waste is used as an ingredient
+- A detailed description of the recycling process and how the waste is used as an ingredient

 - A demonstration that there is a market or disposition of the waste